Apply Now

 You should also distinguish which specimens are being collected for the study and which are collected as part of the patient's standard of care.

-• Don't be excessively lengthy in explanations
+• Excessively lengthy in explanations

-• Don't use scientific or regulatory jargon
+• Scientific or regulatory jargon

-• Don't create an overly burdensome/lengthy consent
+• Overly burdensome/lengthy consent

 Obtaining Consent In Person